kasey-purvor/CV-Software-Developer/README.md

  ___
 [Software Projects](#software-projects) | [Skills](#skills) | [Work Experience](#work-experience) | [Education](#education) | [Interests](#interests) | [Contact](#my-details)

 As a young child I was fascinated by technology and science.
-At 9 years old I was driven by having a PC that was too slow to play the games I had.
+Aged 9 I had a PC that was too slow to play the games I had.
 I found myself learning everything I could about computer hardware.
 Obsessed with specs, I knew every hardware initialism on the market.
-Eventually after years of nagging/begging I was allowed to build my own computer from scratch for my gaming exploits.
+Eventually after years of begging I was allowed to build my own computer from scratch for my gaming exploits.
 It was probably one of the first SLI dual GPU machines around and I still have it now, 15 years on.

 At school my love of physics and astronomy led me to applied physics and onto engineering at University.
 Fascinated by the technical subjects, by the time I graduated I knew little about the industry & work culture I was to join.
-I was naïve, had all the technical knowledge and no clue what to expect.
-Two jobs and a pandemic later I find myself looking to make drastic changes to my life, driven by a desire to be challenged and rewarded.
+I had all the technical knowledge and no clue what to expect.

-As a dependable and pragmatic fast learner, I am a confident person who thrives in challenging roles.
-Problem solving is what I love and do best.
-Having felt stagnant and  unrewarded as a mechanical engineer; I feel there is no better industry for me than software.
+Problem solving is what I love and do best and as an engineer I honed this skill; as well as practicing creativity, product management and communication.
+Having felt slightly stagnant and unrewarded as a mechanical engineer, I find myself looking to make the move into software - driven by a desire to be challenged and rewarded in a flexible work environment.
+As a dependable and pragmatic fast learner who thrives in challenging roles, I feel there is no better industry for me.
 It is dynamic, rewarding and exiting - I think of it like a frontier of human innovation, and I intend to find myself there.

 ## Software Projects